-ARLO Unveils All-New Universal Solar Panel with Enhanced Compatibility
+Arlo Unveils All-New Universal Solar Panel With Enhanced Compatibility

-HONG KONG SAR - Media OutReach Newswire - 28 March 2025 - Arlo Technologies, Inc. (NYSE: ARLO), a leading brand in smart home security, is thrilled to introduce its latest security camera accessory to the Hong Kong market—the Arlo Universal Solar Panel.
+SINGAPORE - Media OutReach Newswire - 4 April 2025 - Arlo Technologies, Inc. (NYSE: ARLO), a leading brand in smart home security, is thrilled to introduce its latest security camera accessory to the Singaporean market—the Arlo Universal Solar Panel.
 Designed for broader compatibility than previous models, this versatile solar panel works seamlessly with more Arlo cameras and floodlights, ensuring continuous power and enhanced security.
 With a recommended price at just R.R.P.
-HK$418, it delivers 24/7 smart home protection at exceptional value, especially for Pro 5 and Ultra 2 customers.
+S$79, it delivers 24/7 smart home protection at exceptional value, especially for Pro 5 and Ultra 2 customers.

 Key features of the Universal Solar Panel include: